 22. Coconut Macaroon

-I can guarantee that Filipino coconut macaroons are a crowd-pleaser!
-These macaroons and the French macaroons aren’t much alike, except for the round, miniature look, though.
+I can guarantee Filipino coconut macaroons are a crowd-pleasing sweet for every potluck meal!
+These macaroons and French macaroons aren’t much alike, except for the round, miniature look.

 Coconut macaroons are a divine combo of egg, butter, and condensed milk.
 They are usually sprinkled with grated coconut, and when the baking is done, the cakes turn out to be super fragrant and crispy.